 Highlights of the program include:

 The General Education Development (GED) test is also referred to as the High School equivalency test.
-Students take the GED test to demonstrate mastery of Math, Science, Social Studies, Reading and Writing.
+Students take the GED test to demonstrate mastery of Mathematical Reasoning, Science, Social Studies, Reasoning Through Language Arts.
 Upon successful completion of the GED test, a candidate is awarded a State of Florida high school diploma and is considered a high school graduate.

-You can take the computer-based test at one of the four Miami Dade College Campuses where it is offered: InterAmerican, Kendall, North or Wolfson.
+You can take the computer-based test at one of the six Miami Dade College Campuses where it is offered: H:ialeah, Homestead, InterAmerican, Kendall, North, and Wolfson.

-All candidates need to pay a test fee:
+All candidates need to pay the test fee: